dret/webconcepts/concepts/media-type/application/ld+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/ld+json"
 title:         "Media Type: application/ld+json"
+concept-name:  Media Type
+concept-value: application/ld+json
 description: "Generally speaking, the data model used for JSON-LD is a labeled, directed graph.
 The graph contains nodes, which are connected by edges.
 A node is typically data such as a string, number, typed values (like dates and times) or an IRI.
 There is also a special class of node called a blank node, which is typically used to express data that does not have a global identifier like an IRI.
 Blank nodes are identified using a blank node identifier."
 ---